m0chan/m0chan.github.io/_posts/2019-07-26-Bypassing-2FA-For-Fun-With-EvilNginx2.md

 TL;DR: [https://github.com/kgretzky/evilginx2](Evilginx2 Github).

-There should be whitespace between paragraphs.

 ## [](#header-2)Infrastructure Setup

-> This is a blockquote following a header.
->
-> When something is important enough, you do it even if the odds are not in your favor.

 Once I found out about Evilginx2 I had to try it for myself so as the Github said I opt'd for a VPS with Digital Ocean.
 You can use my referral link here & get $50 free credit (Enough for 1 Month VPS )[https://m.do.co/c/aa9fa82f580a](Digital Ocean Referral).